mwhaskell/namer_MRI/README.md

 train_namer_cnn.py- This script is provided as an example of how the
                     CNN was constructed and trained.
-The training data is not provided to run this script to save on space, but can be shared by emailing mhaskell@fas.harvard.edu.
+The training data is not provided to run this script to save on space, but can be shared by emailing mhask@umich.edu.